A hybrid physics-informed neural network based multiscale solver as a partial differential equation constrained

 \section{Introduction}

-Solving partial differential equations (PDEs) using physics-informed neural networks (PINNs) is currently an active area of research (see, e.g. \cite{cuomo2022scientific} for an overview and references therein).
+Solving partial differential equations (PDEs) using physics-informed neural networks (PINNs) is currently an active area of research; see, e.g. \cite{cuomo2022scientific} for an overview and references therein.
 The main principle of physics-informed learning was pioneered by \cite{lagaris1998artificial} and later reincarnated in its modern computational interpretation by Raissi \textit{et al.} \cite{raissi2019physics}.
-It consists of integrating physical laws, typically in the form of the residuals of underlying PDEs, into a least squares objective and finding the approximate solution to the corresponding residual minimization problem.
-The approximation ansatz $u_{\boldsymbol{\theta},n}$ for the PDE solution $u$ from a Banach space $U$ is then sought in a neural network class $\mathfrak{N}_{\boldsymbol{\theta},n}$, and the unknown network parameters $\boldsymbol{\theta} \in \mathbb{R}^{n}$, or the so-called weights and biases, are determined by solving an associated nonlinear and non-convex optimization problem.
-Physics-informed neural network methods are typically meshless, making them potentially useful as PDE solvers on complex geometries or in high dimensions \cite{hu2023tackling, zang2020weak}.
-The framework is quite flexible and allows data to be easily incorporated in various ways, making PINNs not only versatile, but also a competitive approach for solving inverse problems \cite{ chen2020physics, jagtap2022physics, mishra2022estimates}.
-In addition, the expressiveness of neural networks is supported by universal approximation theorems \cite{de2021approximation, guhring2020error, mhaskar1997neural, xie2011errors, yarotsky2017error} and transfer learning capabilities \cite{goswami2020transfer, xu2023transfer, zou2023hydra}.
+It consists of integrating physical laws, typically in the form of the residuals of underlying PDEs, into a least-squares objective and finding the approximate solution to the corresponding residual minimization problem.
+The approximation ansatz $u_{\boldsymbol{\theta},n}$ for the PDE solution $u\in U$, with $U$ a suitable Banach space, is then sought in a neural network class $\mathfrak{N}_{\boldsymbol{\theta},n}$.
+The unknown network parameters $\boldsymbol{\theta} \in \mathbb{R}^{N_n}$, the so-called weights and biases, are determined by solving an associated nonlinear and non-convex optimization problem.
+PINN methods are typically meshless, rendering them potentially useful for numerically solving PDEs on complex domains or in high dimensions \cite{hu2023tackling, zang2020weak}.
+The associated framework is rather flexible and allows for easy data incorporation in various ways, making PINNs not only versatile, but also a competitive approach for solving inverse problems \cite{chen2020physics, jagtap2022physics, mishra2022estimates}.
+In addition, the expressiveness of neural networks is supported by universal approximation theorems \cite{de2021approximation, guhring2020error, mhaskar1997neural, xie2011errors, yarotsky2017error} and transfer learning capabilities \cite{goswami2020transfer, xu2023transfer}.